 The study has three phases.
 The first phase is a reconnaissance phase with the goal of collecting information on HCV administration to inform the design of a rigorous national study of HCV administrative costs.
 The first phase of the study began in October 2010 and will last until March 2012.
 The second phase is a pretest of the research methodology for the national study of administrative costs.
 The pretest will take place at four PHAs in spring 2012.
 The final phase of the study is the full time-and-motion and administrative cost study, which will begin in the summer of 2012 and will be completed in 2014.

-A total of 35 high-performing HCV programs across the country have been identified that meet the study’s criteria.
-The desired sample size for the full study is 55 PHAs.
+Approximately 35 high-performing HCV programs across the country have been identified that meet the study’s criteria and are sufficiently large to include in the study.
+The desired sample size for the full study is up to 60 PHAs.
+(The final sample size is still under consideration but is likely to be between 50 and 60.)
 These visits are being conducted to supplement that sample.
 The final sample will been chosen to reflect the diversity in HCV program size and geographic location nationwide, and to include a mix of HCV-only agencies as well as agencies that run both HCV and public housing programs.
 Your PHA was selected because of a consistent pattern of high-performance over the last four years.

 We have two primary goals for our visit over the next few days.
 First, we will conduct interviews, file reviews and document reviews to confirm your agency’s High Performer status.
 We will also be assessing areas of efficiency and innovation.
 Second, we will use the information gathered during our visit to confirm your agency for possible inclusion in the full national study described above.